schemacrawler/SchemaCrawler/schemacrawler-website/src/site/markdown/schemacrawler-shell.md

 SchemaCrawler Interactive Shell is an interactive shell environment that allows you to work with your database metadata.

-The easiest way to learn how to use the SchemaCrawler Interactive Shell is by doing the [online tutorial on Katacoda](https://www.katacoda.com/schemacrawler/scenarios/schemacrawler-shell).
+The easiest way to learn how to use the SchemaCrawler Interactive Shell is by doing the [live online tutorial](https://www.katacoda.com/schemacrawler).
+The tutorial works from within any browser with no software or plugins needed.

 You can connect to a database, load the schema metadata catalog, and then execute commands against the metadata.